Code-Institute-Submissions/SleepyMan93-User-Centric-Frontend-Milestone-Project/README.md

 ## Styling

+- Just tested the sign up form button.
+The modal displays correctly and fits the screen.
+However, the "Accept Terms" text is in blue, need to make orange like the highlights throughout the site.

+![alt-text] (https://github.com/SleepyMan93/User-Centric-Frontend-Milestone-Project/blob/master/assets/images/viewport-screenshot.png "Site example on all Viewport Screens)

 ## Code Validation

-# Navbar
+## Navbar
 - Used navbar-custom to manipulate the background colour.
 Same principle was applied to the toggler-icon, using the custom class allowed me to change the colour and size to fit the site.
 - Removed bootstraps navbar-toggler with a font awesome image.
 Allowed me to float the icon and toggle left side of the navbar.
 I used display:block on the navbar to use all the width available.
 - The nav-link inherits a defined color from Bootstrap.
 This color can't be overwritten with standard CSS so i used the !important class to force the color override to white.

-# carousel
+## carousel
 - Removing my carousel CSS actually corrected my scaling issue.
 Now when display port is resized the images reduce maintaing their original aspect ratio.
-Fixing the width to 100 instead of img-fluid helps correct aspect width ratio,
+Fixing the width to 100 instead of img-fluid helps correct aspect width ratio.
+- Removed indicators entirely from the carousel because it lookked clutered and didnt work with the overall aestehtic in the end.